Diversity Summer Internship Program (DSIP) for Undergraduates FAQs

 What are the program requirements for DSIP Interns?

 DSIP provides a graduate-level independent research experience to undergraduate students.
-As such, interns will be required to work on a research project with their assigned mentors, complete a research paper, deliver a formal oral presentation, and participate in a culminating poster session.
+As such, interns will be required to work on a research project with their assigned mentors, complete weekly assignments along with a research paper, deliver a formal oral presentation, and participate in a culminating poster session.
 In addition, interns attend a GRE course, and public health and professional development seminars each week.